 Risk Description Residual Risk Mitigating controls Forecast Likelihood Impact direction of travel via Insight Board and CMT.
 Service Delivery & Wellbeing: Failure of service arrangement due to poor management/lapse of contract impacts on the ability of the Council to continue to provide priority services.
 1 2 Service performance requirements included in contract documentation.
 Successfully utilise the Provider Performance Protocol to enable us to address areas of poor performance with providers and taking corrective action where required.
 Reputation: Reputational damage due to poor management/lapse of contact arrangement.
-Service Level Risks 1 4 Service performance requirements included in contract documentation. - Failure to sustain local opportunities for participation in sports and improve delivery of locally defined services, given reducing and uncertain budgets.
-2- Continue to work positively at a regional level to inform local sports development, ensuring both staff and the service continue to operate effectively in the Vale of Glamorgan.
+Service Level Risks 1 4 Service performance requirements included in contract documentation.
+Failure to sustain local opportunities for participation in sports and improve delivery of locally defined services, given reducing and uncertain budgets.
+2 2 Continue to work positively at a regional level to inform local sports development, ensuring both staff and the service continue to operate effectively in the Vale of Glamorgan.
 Inability to maintain the long-term integrity of the highway infrastructure to an acceptable standard for citizens within limited resources.
-4 Implement local initiatives e.g. BIG Fill to maintain and improve the highway, funding permitting.
+4- Implement local initiatives e.g. BIG Fill to maintain and improve the highway, funding permitting.
 Regularly communicate service priorities to citizens.
-Ensuring an up to date Highway Asset Management plan in place to support decision makers in reconciling short term problems with long term priorities.
-Inability to meet Welsh Government demands in respect of Statutory Transport and Waste Guidance relating to the Waste Blueprint and the Active Travel and Learner 3 3 Continually review all transport services ensuring they deliver value for money and address customer needs as far as is practicable.
-Continue to provide road
+Inability to meet Welsh-Government demands in respect of Statutory Transport and Waste-Guidance relating to the Waste Blueprint and the Active Travel and Learner 3- 3- Continually review all transport services ensuring they deliver value for money and address customer needs as far as is practicable.
+Continue to provide road -

-Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of Travel Wales. safety education, training and publicity in line with annual programme to meet the demands from Welsh Government in terms of road safety, Active Travel and sustainable transport use.
-Continually seek funding from Transport Grant, European funding, City Deal, S106 and private sector funding. travel Continue to ensure that sufficient transport infrastructure and public transport services are provided as part of any development.
+Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel Travel Wales safety education, training and publicity in line with annual programme to meet the demands from Welsh-Government in terms of road safety, Active Travel and sustainable transport use.
+Havei Continually seek funding from Transport Grant, European funding, City Deal, S106 and private sector funding.
+Gontinue to ensure that sufficient transport infrastructure and public transport services are provided as part of any development.
 Promote sustainable transport through travel planning wherever possible.
 Continue to employ innovative approaches to service delivery in order to maximise available budget.
 Collaborate internally and externally to identify innovative solutions for the benefit of local people.
-Continue to seek alternative funding to include S106, Great Western Railway fund, Sponsorship, S278, European funding, City Deal, Metro and seek collaboration within other service areas and partners to maximise staff productivity.
-Sport development and delivery is provided regionally based on the consortium area with Vale being worse off as a 4- 2- Continue to work positively at a regional level to inform local sports development, ensuring both staff and the service continue to operate
+Continue to seek alternative funding to include \$106, Great Western Railway fund, Sponsorship, \$278, European funding, City Deal, Metro and seek collaboration within other service areas and partners to maximise staff productivity.
+Sport development and delivery is provided regionally based on the consortium area with Vale being worse off as a 4 2 Continue to work positively at a regional level to inform local sports development, ensuring both staff and the service continue to operate